ktsirangelos/js-object-to-tree/README.md

 ## Input Object Format

-- Unique Keys: All keys within the object must be unique.
+- Keys: Must be strings.
+JavaScript/TypeScript automatically ensure that keys within an object are unique.
-- Object or Null Values: The values associated with keys must either be objects (for nested structures) or null.
+- Values: Must be either objects or null.
+Other primitive types (string, number, boolean, etc.) are not allowed.

 ## Information